Clair Huxtable: Creation and writing

 Clair is based on Camille Cosby, Cosby's real-life wife, who convinced Cosby to change Clair's profession from a plumber to a lawyer.

-Clair was created for The Cosby Show by series creator, comedian Bill Cosby.
-Cosby pitched a series about a detective who solves crime using wit and humor; Clair's earliest incarnation resembled his character's girlfriend, who is depicted as "a strong woman with her own career."
-Networks were not interested in developing the program, prompting Cosby to opt for a more autobiographical approach.
-Cosby eventually based The Cosby Show on his stand-up comedy film Bill Cosby: Himself (1983), which heavily features jokes about his wife and their relationship with their children.
-Clair is based on Cosby's real-life wife Camille.
+Clair was created for The Cosby Show by comedian Bill Cosby, one of the show's creators.
+Cosby had pitched a television series about a detective who solves crime using wit and humor; Clair's earliest incarnation resembled his character's girlfriend, who is depicted as "a strong woman with her own career".
+Networks were not interested in developing the program, prompting Cosby to pursue a more autobiographical idea.
+Cosby eventually based The Cosby Show on his stand-up comedy film Bill Cosby: Himself (1983), which heavily features jokes about his wife and children.
+Clair is based on Cosby's own wife, Camille.
 Although the role of the show's parents evolved dramatically from The Cosby Shows inception to production, the concept of a strong career woman was one of the few ideas retained from Cosby's detective series.

-When Cosby pitched The Cosby Show to NBC, it revolved around a blue-collar couple; Clair was envisioned as a plumber while the character's husband Cliff, portrayed by Cosby himself, was a limousine driver.
-Eventually, the idea of Clair working as a plumber was discarded and the character was briefly re-written into a Dominican housewife.
-Inspired by Ricky Ricardo from the sitcom I Love Lucy, of whom Cosby was a fan, much of the show's humor would have been directly derived from Clair's tendency to revert to her native language Spanish when upset or agitated.
-Describing the concept as "the reverse of [I Love] Lucy," Cosby explained that instead the husband "would be the person that didn’t understand when she spoke Spanish" as opposed to the wife.
+When Cosby first pitched The Cosby Show to NBC, it revolved around a blue-collar couple; Clair was described as a plumber and the character's husband Cliff, played by Cosby himself, was a limousine driver.
+Eventually, the idea of Clair working as a plumber was discarded and the character was briefly rewritten into a Dominican housewife.
+Inspired by Ricky Ricardo from the sitcom I Love Lucy, of which Cosby was a fan, much of the show's humor would have been derived from Clair's tendency to revert to her native language, Spanish, when upset or agitated.
+Describing the concept as "the reverse of [I Love] Lucy", Cosby explained that instead the husband "would be the person that didn’t understand when she spoke Spanish" as opposed to the wife.

 Camille and executive producers Marcy Carsey and Tom Werner eventually convinced Cosby that the series should feature a family that resembled their own more closely, specifically headed by a pair of successful parents with white-collar professions.
-Thus, Cosby relented and re-wrote Clair and Cliff into a lawyer and doctor, respectively.
+Thus, Cosby rewrote Clair and Cliff into a lawyer and doctor, respectively.
 Clair's Dominican heritage was abandoned before the pilot was filmed.
 However, the character still speaks some Spanish in the first episode and continues to speak the language periodically throughout the series, albeit not as frequently as Cosby had envisioned.
 Cosby borrowed several names from his real-life family for his fictional one; Clair's maiden name is Hanks, which she shares with Camille.
 The second season explores each character gaining more responsibility, none more-so than Clair, who is deliberately provided with more storylines and emotions to experience in terms of her relationship with her husband and children.